GuildCrafts/calculator-benchmark-goal/README.md

 ##### Specs

-- [ ] Your `JavaScript` must be written in `ES5`
+- [ ] Your `JavaScript` is written in `ES5`
-- [ ] Your `JavaScript` should follow this [style guide](https://google.github.io/styleguide/jsguide.html)
+- [ ] Your `JavaScript` follows this [style guide](https://google.github.io/styleguide/jsguide.html)
-- [ ] The Calculator display should not be an `<input>`
+- [ ] The Calculator display is not an `<input>`
-- [ ] Typing a relevant key at any point should be reflected by the calculator
+- [ ] Typing a relevant key at any point is reflected by the calculator
-- [ ] Typing a relevant key should cause the corresponding button on the calculator to appear to have been pressed.
-AKA flash active.
+- [ ] Typing a relevant key causes the corresponding button on the calculator to appear to have been pressed.
+AKA flashes active
-- [ ] The state of the calculator should not be stored in the `DOM`
+- [ ] The state of the calculator is not be stored in the `DOM`
-- [ ] The mathematical operations for your calculator should each be a function outside of any click handler
+- [ ] The mathematical operations for your calculator are each their own .function, and are defined outside of any click handler
-- [ ] When the length of the number displayed exceeds the width available, the font-size should deterministically drop
+- [ ] When the length of the number displayed exceeds the width available, the font-size deterministically drops

 ### Stage 3